dramagods/docker-workshop/README.md

 docker version
 ```

-* If you don't have docker installed, check [here](https://docs.docker.com/installation/#installation)
+* If you don't have docker installed see above, preparations section.
 * If you're not on the latest version, it will prompt you to update
 * If you're not on docker group you might need to prefix commands with `sudo`.
 See [here](http://docs.docker.com/installation/ubuntulinux/#giving-non-root-access) for details about it.